My Station

 What Ham Radio Is And Isn't

 Ham radio is not to be confused with CB or "childrens band" as we jokingly refer to it.
 Amateur radio is a hobby in which you can chat with people in your own area or around the world.
-With CB you are limited to only two modes of operation, amplitude modulation (AM) or single side band (SSB) and legally limited to 5 watts AM or 12 watts SSB, and can only use 40 "channels" on one band.
+With CB you are limited to only three modes of operation, amplitude modulation (AM) or single side band (SSB) and now FM and legally limited to 5 watts AM or 12 watts SSB, and can only use 40 "channels" on one band.
 Where as in amateur radio we can operate on 17 bands, we are not limited to channels, we can operate morse code (CW), single side band (SSB), amplitude modulation (AM), frequency modulation (FM), radio tele-type (RTTY), slow scan television (SSTV), fast scan television (ATV) and digital (Packet).
 Exactly which bands and how much power you can operate on / with depends upon the class of license you have.
 The top power allowed is 1500 watts out.
 In addition to all this we also have several elaborate wide area repeater networks and orbiting satelittes at our disposal as well.